tsj2003/image-classification-cerebrium-/README.md

 - Once you start you have to complete this assessment in those 6 hours, it cannot be paused and resumed later
 - You cannot take help from any other person
     - But you can use google to search for references
-- Record a complete code walkthrough of the work you have done.
-You can use loom to record the video.
+- Record a 5-10 mins of code walkthrough of the work you have done.
+You can use Loom Platform (https://www.loom.com) to record the video.
     - A live demo of each of the features mentioned below:
         - Github Action Pipelines
         - Banana.dev platform deployment page